webservco/component-common/README.md

 ### [Create project repository](https://github.com/organizations/webservco/repositories/new)

 - public
-- do not check anything else (no README, etc, make surerepo will be empty initially).
+- do not check anything else (no README, etc, make sure repo will be empty initially).

 ### Set up project name